 Manuscripts Under Review

-Can Religious Messaging Promote Social Cohesion?
-Experimental Evidence from Adolescents in Burkina Faso.
+Can Appeals for Peace Promote Tolerance and Mitigate Support for Extremism?
+Evidence from an Experiment with Adolescents in Burkina Faso.
 With Allison Grossman and Niloufer Siddiqui.

 More Security, More Legitimacy?
 Effective Governance as a Source of State Legitimacy in Areas of Limited Statehood.
 With Eric Stollenwerk.

 Abstract | Please contact me for a copy of the latest draft.

 Manuscripts In Preparation